Articles on: Troubleshooting

 Commands (e.g. "shut down computer" or "new document")

-In the left bar, click on the cog (⚙️) icon for Preferences
+In the left bar, click the cog (⚙️) icon for Preferences

-Click the 🔄 button next to the index you'd like to recreat
+Click the 🔄 button next to the index you'd like to recreate

 The app will re-create the index.
-You can choose to let the re-indexing run in the background.
+You can continue to use the app and let the reindexing run in the background.

 Was this article helpful?